uwblueprint/ADR/design-doc-template.md

 ## Summary of Project

 - Establish context for developers on other teams
+- What is the final product being handed off to the client?

 ## Existing Solutions (either in BP or externally)